UTHSCSA-NAL/ADCoC-Code/README.txt

 ## Code for ADCoC

-## To reproduce clustering results in the paper, simply run ADCoC.m.
+## To reproduce clustering results in the paper, please unzip nmfv1_4.rar and gendata.rar before running ADCoC.m.
    The results (adjusted Rand indices) will be stored in ADCoC_Results_ARI.txt.

 ## To set up the experiments from scartch, run the following scripts: